user profile avatar

 Bio

 Hello, I am an ambitious independent student pursuing a second associate's degree in Veterinary Technology.
-Upon completing this degree, I plan to continue my education and pursue my bachelor's with a double major in Human-Animal Studies and Psychology.
+Upon completing this degree, I plan to continue my education and pursue my bachelor's in Human-Animal Studies.
 My passion for animal care has been a driving force since childhood, leading me to actively engage in volunteer work and work-study opportunities related to my career goals.
 My opportunities and experiences have led me to who I am today, as I aspire to become a dedicated Doctor's Assistant and Neonatal Assisted Care Specialist.

 Education